MataiMRI/tidySnake/NESI.md

 sacct -j JOBID
 ```

-If you need to cancel the workflow, use the `scancel` command as follows:
+If you need to cancel the workflow, use the `scancel` command as follows **twice**:

 ```
 scancel --signal INT --full JOBID
 ```

+and double-check that it has been properly canceled via the `squeue` command.

-*Note: The options `--signal INT` and `--full` are very important to ensure all jobs related to this workflow are properly cancelled, not only the main Snakemake job.*
+*Note: The options `--signal INT` and `--full` are very important to ensure all jobs related to this workflow are properly cancelled, not only the main Snakemake job.
+Using this command once might not terminate the workflow but only related jobs, hence the need to run it twice.*

 Additionally, you can instruct Slurm to send you an email when the Slurm job changes states (start, end, failure...).
 Add the options `--mail-user` and `--mail-type` when submitting the job with `sbatch`: